AP's firing of journalist following tweets prompts outcry - News Break

 “That's why journalists covered by the social media policy need to be careful that their posts don't jeopardize the ability of their colleagues to work freely,” Carroll said.
 “What may be personal expression to one person is right at the heart of a story to a colleague somewhere else."

-The AP stressed that the firing was based on what Wilder had done while employed at the news organization.
+The AP stressed that the firing was based on what Wilder had done while employed at the news organization, and had no further comment.

 As for the news organization’s use of terminology, the AP Stylebook urges against references to “Palestine” because it is not a fully independent, unified state.
 The AP has made references to Israeli occupation and said that Gaza -- and Israel — have been under siege during the latest fighting.